daos-stack/daos/docs/admin/predeployment_check.md

 ### Subnet

-Since all engines need to be able to communicate, the different network interfaces need to be on the same subnet or routing capabilities across the different subnet must be configured.
+Since all engines need to be able to communicate, the different network interfaces must be on the same subnet or you must configuring routing across the different subnets.

 ### Infiniband Settings